 Many cryptocurrency exchanges charge a percentage fee, from something like 0.1% (Binance) to 3% (Cointree) to anywhere between 0.65% to 3.65% (Uphold).

-Those exchanges typically need to draw some kind of profit from cryptocurrency trading—hence the fee—but Robinhood, because of its profitable stock trading business, has opted not to.
+Those exchanges (displayed in this 2018 chart from Bloomberg) typically need to draw some kind of profit from cryptocurrency trading — hence the fee — but Robinhood, because of its profitable stock trading business, opted not to.

-Robinhood CEO Vlad Tenev is upfront about the fact that he intends for Robinhood Crypto to be a break-even component of Robinhood’s business at best:
+Robinhood CEO Vlad Tenev was upfront about the fact that he intended for Robinhood Crypto to be a break-even component of Robinhood’s business at best:

-The company does, however, expect that offering a no-fee crypto trading experience will bring a lot of new users to the Robinhood platform.
+The company did, however, expect that offering a no-fee crypto trading experience would bring a lot of new users to the Robinhood platform.

-“We expect by the end of the year to be either the largest or one of the largest crypto platforms out there,” says Tenev’s co-founder Baiju Bhatt.
+“We expect by the end of the year to be either the largest or one of the largest crypto platforms out there,” Tenev’s co-founder, Baiju Bhatt, said at that time.
 “We also really feel we’ll have the absolute best experience for investing in crypto as well.”

 It’s easy to assume that in PFM, it’s always better to go after a higher net worth user base.
 But Robinhood has been able to tap into a much larger market by making products free and offering them to more people.

-The internet, as Twitter co-founder Evan Williams says, is not a utopia: it’s “a giant machine designed to give people what they want.”
+The internet, as Twitter co-founder Evan Williams once said, is not a utopia: it’s “a giant machine designed to give people what they want.”

 Opportunities are found where you can give people what they want better or faster than others.
 Uber got people from point A to point B faster.
 Google got them information faster.

-- Better credit, but they don’t know how to get it
+- Better credit, but don’t know how to get it

-- To start investing, but they don’t know how
+- To start investing, but don’t know how

 The central stumbling block, much of the time, is human psychology:

-- Present bias leads us to systematically overspend on short-term goods rather than put our money towards the future
+- Present bias leads us to systematically overspend on short-term goods rather than put our money toward the future

 - Cognitive inertia stops us from doing obvious things like signing up for investment accounts when there’s too much friction/forms involved in the process